-If you have a temporary residence permit up to six months and a valid employment contract, you can drive in Norway with a driving licence from another country throughout your stay.
+If you do not have normal residence in Norway but have a temporary residence permit for up to six months in connection with temporary employment, you can drive with a driving licence from another country throughout your stay in Norway.
 You need to carry with you your residence permit as well as your employment contract when you are driving.

 Driving licences from the UK

 A British driving licence entitles the holder to the same rights as if the licence was issued in an EEA country.